University of La Verne: Wilson Library

-The Elvin and Betty Wilson Library—La Verne's main library—contains over 193,000 volumes and access to over 70 academic databases.
+The Elvin and Betty Wilson Library is the university's main library.

 An Alpha Beta supermarket was constructed on the corner of 'D' street and second street in 1955.
-The site was previously occupied by a park, which was constructed after the demolition of the original Lordsburg College building.
+The site was previously occupied by a park, which had been constructed after the demolition of the original Lordsburg College building.
 In 1977, the University purchased the Alpha Beta supermarket and converted it into a new library.
 This was done with the help of contributions made by Elvin and Betty Wilson, the donors the library is now named after.
 The library was closed between 1993 and 1996 to allow for expansion, again with the help of the same donors.

 The library is a two-story building, but has two level for books per floor, making it seem like a four-story building.
 The first floor has study and meeting rooms, a help desk, offices, and paid printing facilities.
 The second floor (third level) contains the Honors Center and one classroom.
 The university's archives and special collections are located on the fourth level.

 Transportation

-A free shuttle used to be offered between the main campus at the Wilson Library and a remote parking lot, near Campus West.
-The shuttle service was suspended in 2019, after the opening of a new $16 million parking garage on the main campus in 2016, which added 693 spaces.

-An extension to the LA Metro 'L' line is projected to be completed in 2025.
+An extension to the LA Metro's A line is expected to begin operating on September 19th, 2025.
 A station will be located between the La Verne campus and the Pomona Fairplex, on the northeast corner of 'E' Street and Arrow Highway.